 In this time of confusion and rapid change, we have a desperate need for something solid to hold onto.
 Some of the most secure things are the promises of God.

-John Ritenbaugh, reminding us that while we are not yet "all in all" with God"s purpose for us, we will, if we yield to our calling and sanctification, become at one with God, having His laws permanently etched into our mind and character.
-The New Covenant is superior to the old in that the Old Covenant was …
+While we are not yet 'all in all' with God's purpose for us, we will, if we yield to our calling and sanctification, become at one with God.

 God expects works from all He has called.
 We show our faithfulness and loyalty to God by our works or conduct - what we produce by what we have been given.